Materials-Informatics-Class-Fall2014/MIC-Machining-Gradients/_posts/2014-12-10-Executive-Summary.md

 - Current techniques are fairly successful in classifying the structure towards the inner parts of the chips for the current dataset.
 - The current techniques cannot resolve information close to the machining surface as distinctly as the information farther away.
+	- Grain refinement in the highly sheared zones may be on the nanometer length scale.
+Optical microscopy is limited to a few microns.
+It is very likely that insufficient quantification of the structure lead to poor classification near the machined surface interface.
 - Uneven etching effects were found to be effectively captured by the principal components of chord length distribution.
 - Process path learning was demonstrated with variable accuracy on the given dataset.
 Substantial improvements were possible, but not explored, due to the current limitations and amount of data.